clemsos/writings/_quora/2014-07-16-I-heard-you-can-get-a-PhD-in-UK-in-3-years-Can-you-do-the-same-at-Spain-France-Italy-etc.md

 language: en
 title: |
     I heard you can get a PhD in UK in 3 years.
-    Can you do the same at Spain, France, Italy, etc? - Quora
+    Can you do the same at Spain, France, Italy, etc?
 ---

 Yes, average duration of a phD in Europe is 3 years in most disciplines